-Co-op Atlantic offers three bursaries of \$300 each to students entering the technician course.
-Selection is based on the recommendation of a local cooperative or district Federation of Agriculture, on need, and on potential for community leadership and/or co-operative endeavor.
-Applications should be sint to the Corporate Secretary, Co-op Atlantic, Box 750, Moncton, N.B.
-E1C 8N5 no later than August 15.
+Co-op Atlantic offers three bursaries of \$500 each to students entering the technician course.
+Selection is based on the recommendation of a local co-operative or district Federation of Agriculture, on need, and on potential for community leadership and/or co-operative endeavor.
+Applications should be sent to the Corporate Secretary, Co-op Atlantic, Box 750, Moncton, N.B.
+E1C 8N5, no later than August 15.
 Recipients of these bursaries are eligible for the same bursaries in their second year provided they forward their first year marks and confirm their enrolment.
+The recipients of these scholarships may be offered summer employment with Co-op Atlantic.